Blankred0/Simple-php-local-host-bot/README.md

 Navigate to your/folder/path in the terminal and then run `python3 bot.py`.
 It will generate a link for you to view your PHP file in your web browser.
 Press Enter to stop the server and 'C' to clear the terminal.
 I've just added serveo so it's a little buggy but it works.
+You can avoid your server to crash with sleep.py because he refresh the page every 2 min. ( just do python3 sleep.py and http://yoursubdomain.serveo.net/)
 You can choose the subdomain by genrating a ssh key with this command :
 $ ssh-keygen